 Margaret Anne Carlson & William Lovell Dobie, 1936

 COATSWORTH, (Middleton-in-Teesdale, Durham, England).
-This family has been in Durham since medieval times and exists with many different spellings in the records.
+This family has been in Durham since medieval times and appears in the records with many different spellings.
 Our line emigrated from Durham to West Virginia, circa 1835, then to Missouri for a few years, then to Bruce Mines, Ontario.

 COATSWORTH Connection to DOBIE: (dates are of marriages).